pivotal/docs-tap/install-gitops-sops.hbs.md

 >**Caution**
 >
 > Tanzu GitOps RI does not support changing the secrets management strategy for a cluster.
-This topic is the ESO based approach to managing secrets in an external secrets store.

 ## <a id='prereqs'></a>Prerequisites